 Use either our Tomato Kasaundi or Pickle Curry spice blends to help you attain those tangy flavours.

-We can help you out with our recipe for Roasted Red Pepper dip which not only tastes great on crackers, but fits in with the Christmas colour palette.
+We can help you out with our recipes for Basil and Cashewnut Pesto or Roasted Red Pepper dip which not only taste great on crackers, but fits in with the Christmas colour palette.